Nda-Isaiah, The Unforgettable Benefactor

 “I am one Nigerian who, therefore, is not in the least surprised that Malam Abba Kyari has continued to weather the storm, carrying on with his duties with little or no distraction.
 Four years before he got his current job he had asked me to develop a thick skin against criticisms and see that as a way to improve myself.
 And here we are, the teacher was being severely tested.
 With all the insults and misrepresentation against his person on daily basis, I thought he was going to give in to pressure and throw in the towel, as I threatened to do as editor of Leadership newspaper.
 But for him, he was doing his best, to the satisfaction of God and his principal.
 He must have concluded that he is not the first high office holder in Nigeria or elsewhere to be so abused and misunderstood, and surely he is not going to be the last.

-“On May 1, 2012, Mr. Sam Nda-Isaiah attained the golden age of fifty.
+“On May 1, 2012, Mr. Sam Nda-Isaiah attained the golden age of 50.
 His friends, led by Malam Abba Kyari and key staff members of his media conglomerate felt we needed to celebrate our boss in a big way.
-But there was a problem: he preferred a rather quite celebration.and so, we secured the buy-in of his dutiful wife, Zainab, and working in concert with her, we planned a nationwide birthday bash that included a public lecture to commemorate the event.
+But there was a problem: he preferred a rather quiet celebration and so, we secured the buy-in of his dutiful wife, Zainab, and working in concert with her, we planned a nationwide birthday bash that included a public lecture to commemorate the event.
 It attracted the cream of the Nigerian society, with the legendary General TY Danjuma presiding.

 “The lesson here is that once you allow Abba Kyari to come close to you, one of the biggest benefits you are going to have is that he will play decisive roles in improving your life.
 He had done that to me.
 And I was only getting to know he was doing same to my boss at that occasion.
 Operating on the three principles he set out for himself, as enunciated above, Abba Kyari has done quite a lot to protect President Buhari from some hawks whose negative influences have played key roles in wrecking many administrations in the past.”